-Economic efficiency is when every resource is optimally used and a change in production of one product would impact the production of other products.
+Economic efficiency is when every resource is optimally used and a change in the production of one product would impact the production of other products.

 Economic efficiency is the theoretical point where all resources are being used in the best interest of society.
 If an economy is operating at capacity, an increase in the production of one good or service, say Good Y, must result in a trade-off and a drop in the production of another good or service, say Good X. In this scenario, the company manufacturing Good X would be hurt.